Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

   align = center
 />

-When the interpreter starts laying out the memory map, what it actually does is invoking/calling the low, system level facilities provided by the operating system to do the actual job.
+When the interpreter is handed the job of laying out and managing the memory map, what it actually does is invoking/calling the low, system level facilities provided by the operating system.
 The calls are moderated by the browser engine, which acts as a mediator between the high and low levels of abstraction.
+When the system calls are _invoked_, they ask the operating system (the very low level C and assembly code) to translate the high level data and instructions to _machine code_ - something that the processor understands.
+The memory chunks are allocated at a physical level and data is put inside the memory.
+The size of the chunks depend on the type of data going inside.
+At this level, assemb